mtzgroup/tcpb-cpp/README.md

 * Ensure `protoc` and `libprotobuf.so` are in your `PATH` and `LD_LIBRARY_PATH`, respectively

-* Run `./configure gnu`.
+* Run `./configure gnu` if using GNU compilers or `./configure intel` if using Intel compilers.
 Other compiler options are intel and clang (not tested).
 To pick another install location, like /usr/local, run `./configure --prefix=/usr/local gnu`

 * Run `make install`

-* To install the Python interface `pytcpb`, run `make pytcpb`.
+* To install the Python interface *PyTCPB*, run `make pytcpb`.
 After installation, the API functions can be called from your custom Python script.
 Refer to `api_examples/python` for usage example.

 * Add the absolute path to `lib` into `LD_LIBRARY_PATH`

 ## Installation (with CMake)

-* Ensure you have CMake version 3.8.0 or higher
+* Ensure you have CMake version 3.8.0 or higher.

 * Run `mkdir build && cd build`

-* To install, for example, with GNU compilers at /usr/local, run `cmake .. -DCMAKE_INSTALL_PREFIX=/usr/local -DCOMPILER=GNU`
+* To install, for example, with GNU compilers at /usr/local, run `cmake .. -DCMAKE_INSTALL_PREFIX=/usr/local -DCOMPILER=GNU`.
+To use Intel compilers, the option `-DCOMPILER=INTEL` must be specified instead.

 * Run `make install`

-* The Python interface `pytcpb` is installed by default.
-To deactivate its installation, add `-DBUILD_PYTHON=FALSE` into your cmake command.
+* The Python interface *PyTCPB* is installed by default.
+To deactivate its installation, add `-DBUILD_PYTHON=FALSE` into your CMake command.
 After installation, the API functions can be called from your custom Python script.
 Refer to `api_examples/python` for usage example.

 * Add the absolute path to `../lib` into `LD_LIBRARY_PATH`